 What is Title I?

-Title I is a federally funded program through the Elementary & Secondary Act (ESEA) designed to provide support to students who are performing below grade level in reading and/or math.
-The goal is to emphasize high academic standards in an effort to help students succeed in the classroom and reach grade level performance.
+Title I is a federally funded program through the Elementary & Secondary Education Act (ESEA) designed to provide supplemental support to students in meeting high academic standards.
+The focus is upon helping students succeed in the classroom and reach grade level performance.

 What are some typical Title I services?